 A survey conducted by Common Sense Advisory revealed that 75% of Internet users would decide to purchase a product if the description is in their native language.
 Shockingly, a large number of Fortune 500 companies have not yet localized their website into multiple languages.
 And even more surprising, many of these websites are not properly optimized for online search.

-Also on April 10, 2018, in London, Josh Steimle, a Forbes contributor and founder of MWI, an international digital marketing agency, will present a half-day Digital PR Master Class.
-I recently recorded a 30-minute webinar with Josh on the topic.
-He shares a ton of valuable information, including how the directly contributed over $3 million in sales to his digital PR efforts.
+The morning session of this full-day event will be hosted by MWI founder and Forbes contributor Josh Steimle.
+In Josh’s half-day Digital PR Master Class, attendees will learn a ton of valuable information, tactics, and strategies, including how he directly contributed over $3 million in sales to his digital PR efforts.
 Don’t miss this opportunity to learn from Josh.
-To get an idea about Josh’s workshop, make sure to view the recording of the webinar.
+To get an idea about Josh’s workshop, make sure to view the recording of this 30-minute webinar.

 Transcreate Your Target SEO Keywords; Don’t Just Translate Them